-Obviously, many factors play into your personal risk calculation — maybe you are not traveling with any accident-prone children or maybe you know the tourist destination you are headed to frequently has hurricanes (hmm, maybe you want to rethink this vacation!).
+Obviously, many factors play into your personal risk calculation.
+Maybe you are traveling with accident-prone children.
+Maybe you know the tourist destination you are headed to frequently has hurricanes (hmm, maybe you want to rethink this vacation!).
 The point is, whatever the circumstances, make a rough guess of your odds of using the insurance before you plunk down the money.

-Insurance companies do this with highly trained actuaries using sophisticated algorithms and databases full of historical information, but you can make an educated guess without any of that.
+Insurance companies do this with highly trained actuaries using sophisticated algorithms and databases full of historical information.
+However, you can make an educated guess without any of that.